epistemehealth/about-source/content/about/committee.md

 [ResearchGate](https://www.researchgate.net/profile/Shawn_Tan7)

-Mr Tan has published papers in neuropharmacology, rodent models of fear and memory, neuromodulation, and neurovirology.
-He is currently completing his PhD at University of Hong Kong, Hong Kong Special Administrative Region.
+Shawn Tan recently completed his PhD at the University of Hong Kong where his research covered neuropharmacology, rodent models of fear and memory, and neuroethics.